 With the release of the exam dates for IBPS PO, the IBPS has announced the release of the IBPS PO Admit Card on 30th September 2020.
 The Admit card is the most important document for the candidates appearing for the IBPS PO exam.
 The candidates will be denied entry to the exam hall without an admit card.

 As per the schedule released, the Preliminary exams will be conducted on 3rd, 4th, and 10th October 2020.
 The IBPS PO Results for the Preliminary exams will be released on IBPS’s official website.

 With exams dates nearing, it is very common for candidates to hit the panic button.
 Especially when it comes to Quantitative Aptitude.
-If you have referred to any of the last year papers, you will realize that this section is getting tougher and the sectional cut-off seems difficult to achieve.
+If you have referred to any of last year’s papers, you will realize that this section is getting tougher and the sectional cut-off seems difficult to achieve.

 Though Quants may seem to be the toughest section, it is also the most scoring of the rest.
 It is therefore important that you read this article to prepare in the best manner and take that step closer to clearing the IBPS PO exams.

 Yes, quit the click of the calculator.
 Practice math mentally.
 Learn tables till 30, also learn squares, cubes, square roots, and cube roots.
 It’ll help you cover the topic of Number systems and Number Series.

 Birds of a feather, clock together

 This means that candidates must combine interrelated chapters.
 This will help you to prepare for the tricky questions asked in the IBPS PO exams.
 Chapters such as ratios- proportions, percentages, speed, and work can be clubbed together so as to prepare in advance.